cassiomarques/uencode/README.md

 Currently all the uEncode API parameters are supported (or so I think :)

-Currently the gem does not validate parameters' values, so pay attention at the API docs.
+Currently the gem does not validate parameters values, so pay attention to the API docs.

 You can see the whole list of accepted parameters in the [uEncode API documentation](http://www.uencode.com/api/300#response_codes).